 This basic guide to common cabbage varieties has tips on using green, red, savoy, and napa cabbages.
-You’ll also find lots of easy, tasty vegan cabbage recipes — plant-based goodness that everyone can enjoy easily and economically.
+You’ll also find lots of tips and ideas for making great use of cabbage, a widely available cruciferous vegetable that everyone can enjoy easily and economically.

 Cabbage is one of the most versatile of vegetables, it keeps well in the fridge, and is economical.
 It can be used raw or braised, simmered, steamed, or stir-fried.
-Read on for tips and many ways to use this widely available vegetable.
+Read on for tips for making good use of this widely available vegetable, and make sure to see our roundup of lots of delightful vegan cabbage recipes.

 The cabbages are part of the cruciferous (or brassica) family of vegetables, which also include broccoli, Brussels sprouts, cauliflower, collard greens, and kale, among others.